INTRODUCTION

 THE LAIËNTHARIN OF THE WIZARDS' TOWERS

-The Laiëntharin were the swiftest, if not instantaneous, means of travel throughout the realms of Anahkólion to Ernt-nador.
-Therefore, when the First Lineages of Men were established, each lineage was granted a Laiëntharin within a chamber of their castles, private courtyards, or within their domains.
-There was no distinction between internal and external Laiëntharin as they all served the same purpose.
-However, it was more common for those located within enclosed spaces to manifest as horizontal circles, as seen in the Ten Towers of the Wizards.
-Yet, this rule was not absolute, as they could also appear in the form of "doors."
-Conversely, the Laiëntharin situated outside these enclosed spaces, such as in open areas, predominantly took the shape of grand rings.
-The exception to this was the "doors" engraved on the exteriors or interiors of mountains.
+The Laiëntharin was the fastest means, if not instantaneous, to travel to any place across the worlds from Anahkólion to Ernt-nador.
+Thus, when the First Lineages of Men were created, each lineage received one of the Magic Gates, set within a hall in their castles, private courtyards, or somewhere within their domains.
+There was no difference between the internal Laiëntharin and the external ones, as they all functioned the same way.
+However, it was more common for those located indoors to appear horizontally as circular portals, like those found within the Ten Towers of Wizards.
+This wasn’t an absolute rule, though, as they could also appear as “doors.”
+The Magic Gates situated outdoors, in open spaces, usually took the form of large rings.
+The exception were the “doors” carved into mountain exteriors or interiors.

 LAIËNTHARIN OF THE TEN TOWERS OF THE MAGES